What is reflex mattress foam?

 Reflex or the base foam (the part of the mattress under the memory foam) is the denser and firmer supportive part of the mattress.
-We use British Vita foams reflex branded foam.
+We use British Vita foams reflex branded foam mainly as a mattress insulator on entry-level mattresses.
 These come in a different density rating, usually 30kg (Soft) to 33kg (Firm).
 Very few manufacturers give you any detail on this part of the mattress, but we do!
-The British Vita foam reflex foam we use is solid filler free, unlike cheaper PU foams which are a mix of different foams.
+The British Vita foam reflex foam we use is solid filler-free, unlike cheaper PU foams which are a mix of different foams.

 The highlighted area in the image below is the Reflex layer of the mattress, shown as a white foam.
 See our data sheets for all the foams here.